 Conversation blends together speaking and listening skills.

-Tuning up your Italian listening skills is as crucial as training your pronunciation and speaking.
+Tuning up your listening in Italian is as vital as training your pronunciation and speaking.

-You can Improve your Italian listening skills dramatically by active listening.
-Listening to Italian songs can be an enjoyable pastime, but you don’t internalize the new combinations of words until you listen to it actively.
+Improve your listening skills dramatically by practicing active listening.
+Listening to Italian songs can be an enjoyable pastime, but you don’t internalize the new combinations of words until you listen actively.

 How does it work?